pwrdrvr/microapps-app-release/README.md

 This is the Release Console for the microapps framework.

-# Adding Storybook to Exiting NPM React / Next Project
+# Adding Storybook to Existing NPM React / Next Project

 `npm i -g sb`
 `npx sb init -N`